mattmakai/fullstackpython.com/source/content/pages/13-meta/02-change-log.markdown

 ## 2015
 ### February
+* Updated [table of contents](/table-of-contents.html) with new layout that'll allow me to expand on core Python language topics.
 * Updated several out of date resources and added a new [logging](/logging.html) resource.
 * New [Pyramid](/pyramid.html) resources.
 I definitely need to flesh that page